mattjmattj/simple-undo/README.md

 ```

-Another example is available on [GitHub page of the project](http://mattjmattj.github.io/simple-undo/)
+Another example is available on the [GitHub page of the project](http://mattjmattj.github.io/simple-undo/)

 ## Options and API